datakind/affordable-housing-tooling/workstream1/documentation/README.md

 performs calculations after the user submits the page, which then redirects to a summary page with the calculated metrics and eligibility criteria.
-Later version can perform data checks and eligibility checks live, as soon as the individual fields are entered, so that the applicant immediately sees that the data validity and eligibility criteria are satisfied.
+Later versions can perform data checks and eligibility checks live, as soon as the individual fields are entered, so that the applicant immediately sees that the data validity and eligibility criteria are satisfied.